MarcAstner/CRAPy/PROGRESS_REPORT.md

 - started finding solutions for the circuit design to reduce current but still supply all the sensors with enough power

 #### Justus:
+-worked from home
+-worked on curcuit diagram for solar tracking system -worked on code for arduino solar tracker

 #### Linus:
 - Comunicated with Jonas about the code, the problems and solutions for the AI